 - want to explore ways to have fun and enjoy life without substances; and

-- are concerned or impacted by someone else's behaviors and wish to help.
+- are concerned or impacted by someone else's behavior and wish to help.

 The ACES office also supports 12-Step meetings for students in recovery.
-For the most up-to-date information about 12-step meetings, visit our website at www.gvsu.edu/aces/.
-We also provide listings of other local recovery services and agencies.
+For the most up-to-date information about 12-step meetings, visit www.gvsu.edu/aces.
+Our website also provides listings of other local counseling and recovery services and agencies.

 If you have additional questions or would like to request a presentation, please contact us at (616) 331-2537 or firstname.lastname@example.org.
 General information about programs and services may be found at www.gvsu.edu/aces.
 You can also drop by our office at the Student Services Building, room 204.